sandwi/curated-lists/microservices/microservices-notes/microservices-definitions.md

 # What is a Microservice?
-Here we define Microservice Architecture as widely understood in the technology industry, using definitions from industry experts.
-The content here provides necessary background, motivation and rationale for  Microservices Architecture definitions.

-We start with stating that all industry definitions fundamentally ascribe to the notion that Microservices are an Application Architecture Pattern or Architecture Style, that is, it is an architecture pattern used to construct an application with well-defined software architecture principles.
-Throughout this document the term Microservices means Microservices Architecture Style or Microservices Architecture Pattern or Microservices Architecture and we use the term interchangeably except where we explicitly separate a microservice from architecture style.
+We start with stating that all industry definitions think of Microservices as an Application Architecture Pattern or Architecture Style, that is, it is an architecture pattern used to construct an application with well-defined software architecture principles.
+Thus the term Microservices means Microservices Architecture Style or Microservices Architecture Pattern or Microservices Architecture and are used interchangeably.

 ## Martin Fowler's definition of Microservices [1]
 The microservice architectural style is an approach to developing a single application: